-If possible, keep infected areas covered with clothing while your child is at school and when he or she is playing in close contact with other children.
+If possible, keep infected areas covered with clothing while your child is at school and when they are playing in close contact with other children.
 This may help to reduce the chance of other children becoming infected.
-Infected areas do not need to be covered with bandages.
+You do not need to cover the infected areas with bandages.

 Treatment of one or more mollusca does not prevent new molluscum from appearing.
 Common treatments include:

 - “Freezing” the molluscum

 - Applying a medicine that causes the skin to blister